 This discipline and restraint should be applauded.
 This is the kind of deeply tasteful music arranging that only greats like T Bone Burnett and Gillian Welch have mastered.

 I honestly thought at this point in my life no song built around a strummed acoustic guitar could affect me like this.
 I thought I was numb to it.
 But here we are.
-This song leaves me feeling like I just got out of the water without a towel and the sun is hidden behind clouds.
+This song leaves me feeling like I just got out of a lake without a towel and the sun is masked behind clouds.

-One element that contributes to this is that “Broken Coastline” is in Ab major, a half-step above the considerably more ubiquitous G. I do believe our ears identify this even if our brains do not.
+One element that contributes to this song’s mysteriousness is that “Broken Coastline” is in Ab major, a half-step above the considerably more ubiquitous G major.
+I do believe our ears identify this even if our brains do not.

 My writing may be extra, but this song is certainly not.
 It’s nothing short of perfect.
 As a songwriter, I feel like I have a lot to learn.